Andreas Ludwig Casselman

 1745 there is record that Andreas sells 280 acres to William Johnson, one of the powerful Johnson family who were loyal to and proxies for King George.
 There is a split in the family as Andreas brother Johann Wilhelm stays in New York and his sons join the British military.
 Many of these descendants end up in Canada where the line thrives to this day.

-Here we have a gap that appears to be a 400 mile journey through Pennsylvania to current day West Virginia.
+Here we have a 400 mile journey through Pennsylvania to current day West Virginia.
 Wappocomo is an unincorporated community in Hampshire County in the U.S. state of West Virginia.
 The community is located south of Springfield on West Virginia Route 28 at Hanging Rocks along the South Branch Potomac River.
 Wappocomo has also historically been referred to as The Rocks, Wapocoma, and Wapocomo.
 Wikipedia

 1757 on Virginia Tax list to pay with 25 pounds of tobacco.
 (Greene, Katherine G. 1926.
 Winchester, Virginia. and It's Beginnings 1743-1814. p.
 388.)

-27 Sep 1757 Lewis Castleman is one of a number of people (including "young Mr. Castleman") in Winchester, VA, possessing sundry goods (listed with each person) suspected to have been purchased or stolen from the Soldiers.
+1757 27 Sep Lewis (Lodowick?)
+Castleman is one of a number of people (including "young Mr. Castleman") in Winchester, VA, possessing sundry goods (listed with each person) suspected to have been purchased or stolen from the Soldiers.
 Reported that Lewis Castleman said, "items were left at his house by an Indian, at the time some were imprisoned in the town."
 (Abbot, W.W.: The Papers of George Washington.
 Colonial Series 4, p.
 425.)
+“At Lewis Casslemans—3 canteens, 1 Bayonet, one wrest for a saw, one chissel, a cartridge-box, a gun-lock, a pair of Breeches, 2 Hangers, 1 axe, 1 Hand-cuff, and a bundle; which Castleman says was left at his House by an Indian, at the time some were imprisoned in this town.
+At young Mr Castlemans—2 canteens, and a pair of breeches.

 1760 on Virginia Tax list to pay with 22 pounds of tobacco.
 (Greene, Katherine G. (1926).
 Winchester, Virginia, and It's Beginnings 1743-1814. p.
 393.)

-MARRIAGE: Between 1759 & 1761 Ludwig married Mary (Bush) Wallace Hancock, twice a widow, with five young children.
+1761 June, Margaretha dies and Ludwig married Mary (Bush) Wallace Hancock, twice a widow, with five young children.

-Next we find Andreas (aka Lewis, Ludwig, Lodowick) and his new family in Pennsylvania
+Next we find Andreas (aka Lewis, Ludwig, Lodowick) in Pennsylvania

 1761 cleared & improved a 300 acre plantation on Dunnings Creek about 4 miles from the Town of Bedford in Cumberland Co.
 PA. (reference from Bedford County PA Deed Book A , p.
 497.)